bentomhall/nih-system/homebrewery/world/player-options.md

 You can cast speak with beasts at will without expending spell points or material components.

 #### Beguiling Influence
-You gain proficiency in the Deception and Persuasion skills and gain one skill trick of your choice that relies on one of those skills and is of a level you qualify for (Basic before level 7, Advanced until level 11, and Expert until level 17).
+You gain proficiency in the Deception and Persuasion skills and gain one skill trick of your choice that relies on one of those skills and is of a level you qualify for.

 #### Book of Ancient Secrets
 Prerequisite: Pact of the Tome feature